Ruth Sadler

 Tell us a little about your current job and what it entails

 At Leonardo, I’m a project manager in Naval Support.
-My team and I support communications equipment on board the aircraft carriers and destroyers (T45s) for the British Royal Navy.
+My team and I support communications equipment on board Royal Navy platforms.
 I work closely with our customer, ensuring we are meeting their expectations (and our KPIs!) as well as having the opportunity to get on board the ships to see our equipment in action.
+I really love supporting the Navy in my civilian job and enjoy the variety the job offers along with getting to work collaboratively with great colleagues across different functions.

 How does Leonardo support your commitments as a reserve?